-Move around as much as you can!
-Don’t worry about tabling the opponent: Get to where you need to go and get out of there.
+So to summarise: move around as much as you can!
+Don’t worry about tabling the opponent: get to where you need to go and get out of there.
 If your mission is to kill an enemy Leader or something similar, all you need to do is get everyone within shooting range of that Leader and blast away, but otherwise doing damage isn’t what’s so great about all those guns.

 Rather, the Strength of the guns and balloons is the added pressure to your opponent’s decision making process because you can get to them no matter where they deploy or move to.
 This forces them to react to you, giving you the tactical upper hand.

 That being said, you’re not going to win every game with the Kharadron Overlords.
 They lack melee power outside of the expensive Skyriggers options and some of the Leaders, and they aren’t that durable unless they spend a lot of Doubles on improving their Toughness.
 If the enemy has many cheap fast-moving fighters, you might not be able fill them all with aether-shot before they overwhelm you, and your lack of direct damage abilities can make it difficult to take down big Monsters with a ton of Wounds.

 Pros and Cons of the Kharadron Overlords